MrDeH/card-deck/README.md

   4. Display Number of Cards  --  Looks but does not pull N number of cards off the top of the deck
   5. Display Remaining Cards  --  Displays a list of cards left in the deck
   6. Display Card Count in the Deck  -- Displays the current count of cards left in the deck
+  7. Search for a card in the Deck
-  7. Quit  --  Quits the application
+  8. Quit  --  Quits the application

  # Files